kannibalox/rtorrent-docs/docs/include-cmd-bt.rst

         .. code-block:: rtorrentrc

-            throttle.down = ‹name›, ‹rate› ≫ 0
+            throttle.down = string ‹name›, string ‹rate› ≫ 0
-            throttle.up = ‹name›, ‹rate› ≫ 0
+            throttle.up = string ‹name›, string ‹rate› ≫ 0

-        Define a named throttle.
+        Update the throttle ``name`` with a new rate. if the throttle does not exist, it will be created.
 The ``rate`` must be a string (important when using XMLRPC), and is always in KiB/s.

-        You can also set a new rate for existing throttles this way (i.e. repeated definitions are no error).

     throttle.down.max
     throttle.up.max

         .. code-block:: rtorrentrc

             throttle.down.max = ‹name› ≫  value ‹limit›
             throttle.up.max = ‹name› ≫  value ‹limit›

         Get the current limit of a named throttle in bytes/s.

         Unknown throttles return ``-1``, unlimited ones ``0``.
 If the global throttle is not set, you also get ``0`` for any call.

     throttle.down.rate
     throttle.up.rate